microsoft/aoai-api-simulator/docs/running-deploying.md

 ## Running the Simulator Locally

 1. Before running the Azure OpenAI API Simulator you should ensure that you have set up your local config.
 See [Azure OpenAI API Simulator Configuration Options](./config.md) for details on how to do this.

-The first time you run this, you should be sure to set at least the following environment variables.
+The minimum set of environment variables you'll need in your `.env` file to run the simulator locally are as follows:

     ```dotenv
     SIMULATOR_API_KEY=my-test-key